History of basketball: Modern-day NBA

 The NBA has helped popularize basketball in other parts of the world.
 A large part of this is due to the transcendent stars that have played the game through the years.
 It was because of the play of Michael Jordan that basketball started to reach international audiences, especially on the 1992 United States men's Olympic basketball team, known as the Dream Team.

-After his final championship and second retirement in 1998, there was a void as in who would be the face of basketball.
+After Jordan's final championship and second retirement in 1998, there was a void as in who would be the face of basketball.
 Soon after with the help of Shaquille O'Neal, Kobe Bryant would go on to win three straight championships from 2000 to 2002 with the Los Angeles Lakers, helping make basketball more popular in many places around the world, most noticeably China.
 Further championships in 2009 and 2010 helped raise his popularity.
 In 2015, he announced the following season would be his last.
 He would have played in 20 seasons by then.

 Another player who revolutionized the game of basketball was LeBron James.
-He was taken as the first overall pick in the 2003 NBA Draft by the Cleveland Cavaliers, and has worked his way to become the face of the NBA and basketball around the world.
+He was taken as the first overall pick in the 2003 NBA draft by the Cleveland Cavaliers, and has worked his way to become the face of the NBA and basketball around the world.
 He left the Cavaliers in 2010 to join the Miami Heat along with fellow stars Dwyane Wade and Chris Bosh in what become known as "The Decision", winning back-to-back championships in 2012 and 2013 before returning to the Cavaliers in 2014 where he won a third championship in 2016.
 He joined the Los Angeles Lakers on July 1, 2018.

 There have been many international players who helped globalize the game.
 The most noticeable would be Yao Ming.
 He was the first ever Chinese player to be selected with the number one overall pick in 2002 by the Houston Rockets.
 His play and presence in the NBA brought attention to basketball in Asian countries.

 The style of basketball has evolved over time as well.
 Basketball, especially in the 1990s and 2000s, used to give importance to big men.
 Now, because of teams like the San Antonio Spurs and the Golden State Warriors, ball movement and team play is more common.
 The pace of play has also increased.
 In recent years, players such as Stephen Curry have increased the prevalence of the three-point shot in the professional game.